AdobeDocs/experience-manager-65.en/help/communities/featured.md

 This section of the documentation describes:

-* Adding featured content to a community site
+* Adding featured content to a community site.
-* Configuration settings for the `Featured Content` component
+* Configuration settings for the `Featured Content` component.

 ## Adding Featured Content to a Page {#adding-featured-content-to-a-page}